 - clarify any concerns or questions.

-At the first session:
+At a typical first joint session:

 - The practitioner explains the process including confidentiality and its limits.